Automakers prep for stronger mileage standards under Biden

 The Trump rollbacks were supported by at least a dozen auto companies, many of which are having trouble meeting pollution and efficiency standards set when Barack Obama was president.
 Toyota, Fiat Chrysler, Nissan, Hyundai, Kia, Subaru, Isuzu, Suzuki, Maserati, McLaren, Aston-Martin and Ferrari all joined the Trump administration in a court battles over the standards and California’s authority to set its own, more stringent requirements.

-Five companies — Ford, Volkswagen, BMW, Honda and Volvo — backed California, and last week General Motors switched sides and joined them.
+Five companies — Ford, Volkswagen, BMW, Honda and Volvo — backed California, and last week General Motors pulled out of the lawsuit backing Trump and asked the others to do so.
 Most automakers want one national standard so they don’t have to build two versions of each vehicle.

 Sometime after Biden takes office Jan.
 20, there will be efforts to reach a deal that all sides can live with.
 Here’s what experts say is the likely outcome for new vehicle buyers: